2016 Denver Broncos season: Week 7: vs. Houston Texans

-This was the first of two games in which the Broncos wore wear their alternate navy blue uniforms – the other was Week 15 vs. the New England Patriots.
+This was the first of two games in which the Broncos wore their alternate navy blue uniforms – the other was Week 15 vs. the New England Patriots.
 This was Broncos' head coach Gary Kubiak's first victory against the Texans, for whom he coached from 2006 to 2013, as well as Kubiak's return to the sideline following a health scare that forced him to miss the team's Week 6 loss to the San Diego Chargers.

 During halftime, three former Broncos were inducted into the Ring of Fame: Placekicker Jason Elam, who played with the Broncos from 1993 to 2007 and is the franchise's all-time leader in field goals (395) and points scored (1,786); defensive lineman Simon Fletcher, who played with the Broncos from 1985 to 1995 and is the franchise's all-time leader in sacks (97.5) and consecutive games played (172); safety John Lynch, who played four seasons with the Broncos from 2004 to 2007.